jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Road to Techvolution, and the Death of Revolutions

 Rousseau changed history by making the people realize they suffered on the frontline because of an old ruling philosophy.
 Even though French and Americans could read pamplets, newspapers, and books they still couldn't vote.
-Even though they could use guns to expand the king's land, they weren't allowed to use guns to defend themselve against the king.
-Even though science starting revealing the truth about Nature, they were told to follow society's rules instead.
+Even though they could use guns to fight for the king's personal glory in wars like The War of the Spanish Succession (1701–1714), The War of the Austrian Succession (1740–1748), and the Seven Years War (1756-1763), they weren't allowed to use guns to defend themselve against the king.
+Even though science starting revealing the truth about Nature, they were told to follow society's religious rules instead.
 The people's cyborgolgy was held back by Darth King's rules.
 Rousseau made the people realize this was bullshit.
+Everyone is equal in Nature.

 The people's demand for change started a revolution, a sudden questioning of a civilization’s ruling philosophy.
 The American, French and all the other revolutions in the 19th centuries were violent, because the divide between ruling philosophy and frontline society was very wide.